Skip to main content

 Do I need a job offer to apply for CEC?+

 No. The Canadian Experience Class does not require a job offer.
-You simply need to meet the minimum 1 year of skilled Canadian work experience and language requirements, then enter the Express Entry pool and receive an ITA through a draw.
+You generally need at least one year of skilled Canadian work experience (TEER 0, 1, 2, or 3) gained in the three years before you apply, plus the required language results, and then you enter the Express Entry pool and wait for an Invitation to Apply through a draw.
+A job offer is optional and can add CRS points, but it is not a CEC eligibility requirement.

-Our Immigration Pathway Report ranks programs, estimates your CRS score, and maps your fastest route to Canadian PR.
+Our Immigration Overview ranks programs, estimates your CRS score, and maps your fastest route to Canadian PR.

 Find your fastest pathway to PR